PowerDNS/pdns/docs/manpages/sdig.1.rst

 hidettl
     Replace TTLs with `[ttl]` in the response. proxy *TCP?* *SRC* *DST*
-    Wrap query in PROXYv2 protocol with these parameters. recurse
+    Wrap query in PROXYv2 protocol with these parameters.
+The first parameter accepts 0 for UDP and 1 for TCP.
+The second and third take IP addresses and port. recurse
     Set the RD bit in the question. showflags